denali49/fabric-ca-k8s/README.md

 Learn how to configure and deploy a Hyperledger Fabric Certificate Authority on Kubernetes for a production network and manage cryptographic identities without using cryptogen.

 ## **Key Concepts**
+Note: This tutorial assumes a novice level of experience with Kubernetes and kubectl.
+We are going to make it easy enough that if you do not have this experience, you can learn it on the fly.
+Please refer to the Kubernetes links throughout this tutorial for additional information if you get stuck, see errors, or have difficulties.

 **Kubernetes** (a.k.a. k8s) [Kubernetes Documentation](https://kubernetes.io/)
 - minikube (for deployment of a k8s cluster on your local machine for testing and this tutorial)
 - kubectl cli commands and help